 They accept submissions via mail only, but may sometimes consider fax if you send them a query letter first asking if this is okay.
 They require a cover letter that explains the main concept of your book, the reason behind why you wrote it, as well as a little information on your intended audience.
 They also require a detailed table of contents, an overview of the book, a brief author biography, and a SASE so that they can respond to your submission.

 Based out of Mechanicsburg, Pennsylvania, Sunbury Press Books was founded in 2004 and publishes nearly seventy new titles per year.
 Their self-help category just so happens to be one of the company’s most successful category of books.
 They publish in both print and ebook forms to better market your book to more readers.
-They are currently accepting manuscripts only through their electronic submission form, found here.
+While the company is currently open to submissions in fiction, they haven’t specified any details for non-fiction manuscripts.
+You can keep checking this page for updated details about their submission process.
 They do not accept mailed hard copies.

 This is a small publishing company based out of Georgia that works closely with its authors and editors to produce high-quality and engaging books for their readership.
 Urban Edge Publishing not only produces print copies, but has also began to publish books in ebook form.